 Are you worried about how your dog will cope when things return to normal?

-Or the new normal, – whatever this might be – after months in lockdown?
+Or the new normal, – whatever this might be – after over a year in and out of lockdown?

 With us spending nearly every waking moment at home with our dogs, the thought of leaving them is upsetting for us.

 And while it’s lovely for pets to have us at their beck and call, they will have picked up on our stresses during the crisis.

 With this in mind, four pet professionals, Claire Lawrence, Carol Clark, Sarah Bartlett and Karen Boyce have compiled their tips on how to help dogs and their owners to prepare for life after lockdown.

 There’s expert advice for barking and reactive dogs, those living in multi dog households, puppies and young dogs and dogs experiencing separation anxiety.

 Here each pet professional shares their insights on the four key issues owners may experience with their dog post lockdown